g-ser/kubernetes-kubeadm-aws-ec2/README.md

 * The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)
 * Kubernetes version is 1.25.0.
 The version is controlled by the variable ```kubernetes_version``` in file [configure_infra/group_vars/all](configure_infra/group_vars/all).
 You can change the version in that file in case you want to install a new one, but keep in mind that the Ansible scripts were only tested with 1.25.0-00.
 * A NAT gateway (check illustration of section [Architecture](#architecture)), which is responsible for allowing the nodes of the kubernetes cluster which are located in a private subnet to access services located in the Internet (e.g. for managing software packages using yum)
-* A VM located in the public subnet with nginx server installed, configured to act as a reserve proxy for exposing the applications running on the kubernetes cluster to the outside world (check section [Expose applications to the Internet](#expose_apps))
+* A VM located in the public subnet with NGINX server installed, configured to act as a reserve proxy for exposing the applications running on the kubernetes cluster to the outside world (check section [Expose applications to the Internet](#expose_apps))

 **Note: The kubernetes infrastructure provisioned using the source code of this repository, is intended to be used ONLY for training purposes!**